amindasoomi1/castium/README.md

 # Castium

-**Castium** is a lightweight, chainable TypeScript/JavaScript utility for safely converting and transforming data types.
+**Castium** is a lightweight TypeScript utility for safe and chainable type conversion in JavaScript and TypeScript.
+It allows you to transform values between types with ease while handling edge cases gracefully.

 ## Installation

-You can install **Castium** using npm:

 ```sh
 npm install castium
 ```

-Or using yarn:
+or with yarn:

 ```sh
 yarn add castium